 - 1. The nonrefundable application fee (paid to the graduate school by credit or debit card) - 2.
 A completed application form - 3.
 Two (2) certified copies of transcripts or record of marks for each university-level school attended. - Include English translations of all foreign documents. - 4.
-Official TOEFL scores, if applicable - 5.
-A statement of intent (statement of purpose) - 6.
-Three (3) letters of recommendation from faculty written on recommenders' original letterhead stationery, accompanied by completed Ohio State Reference Forms. - 7.
-GRE scores are required only for students with a cumulative GPA under 3.0.
+Official GRE General Test scores - 5.
+Official TOEFL scores, if applicable - 6.
+A statement of intent (statement of purpose) - 7.
+Three (3) letters of recommendation written on recommenders' original letterhead stationery, accompanied by completed Ohio State Reference Forms.

-Items 2 to 5 are uploaded or sent to the Graduate Admissions Office.
+Items 2 to 6 are uploaded or sent to the Graduate Admissions Office.
 When possible, a PDF copy or photocopies of the application should be sent to Graduate Admissions in the Department of Microbiology to facilitate processing of the application